sabrodigan/bookings/readme.md

 # Bookings Web App

-This is a web app, which I will use as the basis for my garage boxes-app, which I plan to provide for men like myself, whose entire belomgoinmgs live in storage boxes in the garag.
+This is a web app based upon a great Udemy course, which is so extensive, and so detailed.

-Many thanks to tsawler for his Udemy course - (github.com/tsawler/)
+Many thanks to tsawler for his Udemy course - building modern web applications with Golang (github.com/tsawler/)

 This app makes use of:

 - Uses [alex edwards scs](https://github.com/alexedwards/scs)
 - Uses [nosurf](https://github.com/justinas/nosurf)
 - Uses [chi router](htps://github.com/go-chi/chi)

-This app is very much a WIP and I will be improving over the next period.
-Leadaing to the boxes-app which I hope to launch via social media
+This app is very much a WIP and will help me locate any wire, plug, powersupply, tools, in fact anything that I store in the Really Useful Storage boxes, which are water tight and air tight.

 Now adding more content to README.MD to see if git pull works.